andylyonette/TeslaPSModule/README.md

 ### Vehicle Operations
 All vehicle cmdlets require that the -vehicle and -token parameters are specified, use the $vehicle and $token variables created above.
-E.g. `Invoke-TeslaVehicleLightsFlash -Vehicle $vehicle -Token $token`
-Pipeline support is implemented in each of the cmdlets so you could also use:
+E.g. `Invoke-TeslaVehicleLightsFlash -Vehicle $vehicle -Token $token`.
+Pipeline support is implemented in each of the cmdlets so you can also pass the parameters as a hashtable:
 `@{vehicle=$vehicle;token=$token} | Invoke-TeslaVehicleLightsFlash`